 Car insurance is a vital aspect of vehicle ownership, providing financial protection in the event of accidents, theft, or damage.
-Typically, obtaining car insurance requires a valid driver's license, as it serves as proof of your ability to operate a vehicle legally.
+Typically, obtaining car insurance requires a valid driver's licenseA document issued by the state granting an individual permission to operate a motor vehicle., as it serves as proof of your ability to operate a vehicle legally.

 However, there are certain scenarios where individuals without a driver's license may still need car insurance.
 If you're a new driver, you might find yourself asking: Can you get car insurance without a license?